dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 ^^^^^^^^^^^^

-If the new tool falls under one of the existing tool categories, then make the tool a subclass of one of these other classes.
+If the new tool falls under one of the existing tool categories, then make the tool a subclass of one of the existing classes.
 This should only be done if the functions in the parent class are needed by the new wrapper.
 When in doubt, use the CommandBuilder.